Skip to content

 20. MarginL, MarginR, MarginV: Left, right, and vertical margins, in pixels.

-21. Encoding: Encoding format, 1 indicates ANSI encoding, 0 indicates default encoding.
+21. Encoding: Encoding format, 1 means ANSI encoding, 0 means default encoding.

 3. [Events] Section

-This section defines the actual subtitle events, including timestamps, subtitle content, and the style used.
+This section defines actual subtitle events, including timestamps, subtitle content, and the style used.

 ini